cmarquardt/docker-gitlab-ce-subgit/README.md

 All of [GitLab's Docker-related documentation](http://doc.gitlab.com/omnibus/docker/) remains valid; the only difference compared to the [official Docker image(s)](https://hub.docker.com/r/gitlab/gitlab-ce/) provided by GitLab HQ is that this image contains an installation of SubGit, a tool for migrating and even mirroring subversion and git source code repositories.
 In addition, one more volume (`/etc/subgit`) is exposed, allowing to store SubGit related  things like a license key.
 Finally, the `cron` daemon is started up upon launching the image, and the corresponding system directory `/etc/cron.d` is also exported.

 [Subgit's SVN to Gitlab Howto](http://www.subgit.com/gitlab.html) is a worthwhile read.
 Note that his Docker image only contains the SubGit software, but no configuration or license files for it.
-There are also no cron jobs configured.

 ## Volumes